Use Apache Ambari Hive View with Apache Hadoop in HDInsight

 From Cluster dashboards, select Ambari views.
 When prompted to authenticate, use the cluster login (default

 admin) account name and password that you provided when you created the cluster.
-Alternatively, navigate to
+You can also navigate to

 https://CLUSTERNAME.azurehdinsight.net/#/main/viewsin your browser where